themattchan/pebble_bop/README.md

 ## Instructions

-Press the select (middle) button to start.
+Press the select (middle) button to start the game.

+Press the up button to start practice mode, down button to exit practice mode.

 Do the action prompted.
 Prompts become faster each round.
 When you lose, your score is displayed.